jasxnhuynh/portfolio/index.md

 ## Research

-__[Characterizing Formation of Evaporation Ducts formed by the Capping Inversion of the Marine Atmospheric Boundary Layer](https://datascience.ucsd.edu/32-undergraduate-scholarships/)__: 1/32 students awarded with the Halıcıoğlu Data Science Institute Undergraduate Research Scholarship.
+__[Characterizing Formation of Evaporation Ducts formed by the Capping Inversion of the Marine Atmospheric Boundary Layer](https://datascience.ucsd.edu/32-undergraduate-scholarships/)__: Advised by Peter Gerstoft